gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

      type TBar_Callable is access procedure;
      pragma Machine_Attribute (TBar_Callable, "strub", "callable");
+     --  The attribute modifies the procedure type, rather than the --  access type, because of the extra argument after "strub", --  only applicable to subprogram types.

      Bar_Callable_Ptr : constant TBar_Callable
 		:= TBar_Callable (TBar'(Bar'Access));

      procedure Bar_Callable renames Bar_Callable_Ptr.all;
      pragma Machine_Attribute (Bar_Callable, "strub", "callable");

 Note that the renaming declaration is expanded to a full subprogram body, it won't be just an alias.
 Only if it is inlined will it be as